Digital Identity for Online Learning (DI4OL)

 - About DI4OL

 - Timing of rollout to school

 - Contact us

 DI4OL is an initiative that will allow learners to sit online exams and check their Record of Achievement using their normal school login details (user ID and password).
-It will also enable learners to access online education services in a way that maintains their privacy and ensures their data is secure, and provides access to online education services for secondary school learners.
+It will also enable learners to access online education services in a way that maintains their privacy and ensures their data is secure.

-DI4OL will provide people with safe and secure access to public services.
+DI4OL will provide people with safe and secure access to online education services.
 A secure digital identity is a core requirement of this.
 Ensuring the security and integrity of data, particularly high-stakes NCEA assessment information, provides confidence that people accessing digital services are who they say they are.

 The diagram below shows how the DI4OL identity broker provides a simple login experience for learners and other users to education applications.